Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

 .. note::

-   Notice we created the account address using an array of 32 bytes, which is how account addresses are represented on the Concordium blockchain.
+   Notice you created the account address using an array of 32 bytes, which is how account addresses are represented on the Concordium blockchain.
    These byte arrays can also be represented as a base58check encoding, but for testing it is usually more convenient to specify addresses directly in bytes.

-Next we set the sender to be the same address as the owner using |set_sender|_.
+Next set the sender to be the same address as the owner using |set_sender|_.
-Since the sender can be a contract instance as well, we must wrap the owner address in the |Address|_ type:
+Since the sender can be a contract instance as well, you must wrap the owner address in the |Address|_ type:

 .. code-block:: rust